mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 });
 </script>

-CPython starts jamming around 55,000 messages per second.
+CPython starts to slow down around 55,000 messages per second.
 Cost of handling more connections is lower than for sockjs-node (28 ms vs 32 ms at 20,000 mps).

 sockjs-tornado on PyPy